 Bounce Rate = Bounces/ Total Visitors X 100; in this case it is 86/100 = 0.86 x 100 = 86%

 You will not be calculating bounce rate but will be viewing it on the Google Analytics account.
 If you have installed Google Analytics on your blog, you should be able to track the bounce rate of each of the pages on your website.
 When you look at the bounce rate you should know, the closer the percentage is to 100% the poor the content on your website.

 Ideally, you should get worried if your bounce rate exceeds 60%.
 If your bounce rate is below 50% this indicates that your site is good.
-High bounce rate is also a bad SEO sign for you since search engines will tend to penalize such websites.
-Websites with high bounce rate seems not to offer any value to visitors.
+A high bounce rate is also a bad SEO sign for you since search engines will tend to penalize such websites.
+Websites with high bounce rates seem not to offer any value to visitors.
 You should therefore look for ways to reduce your bounce rate and improve your website ranking.